 “Hey, look at me, I’m a pull toy!”

-No, Dug is fancy and he decided to briskly walk along the sidewalk.
-Next thing I know Dug is rounding the corner…and my heart is my mouth.
+No, Dug is fancy, and he decided to briskly walk along the sidewalk.
+The next thing I know, Dug is rounding the corner…and my heart is in my mouth.
 Dug has never been off the leash outside.
-So now I’m also worried about Dug who is walking towards home with his leash dragging behind him.
+So now I’m also worried about Dug, who walks towards home with his leash dragging behind him.

 I’m looking over my shoulder to see if the big brownish-tan terrier is still in pursuit.

 I’m digging in my bag to retrieve my umbrella and doggy treats that I carry with me just in case we’re chased by a wayward canine, like today.